Song-singing, Kernow-loving, Smile-raising …….… Beauties!

 Oll an Gwella consists of a bunch of beauties!
 All members of Newquay Male Voice Choir, they are a rehearsed, a cappella, male chorus with a repertoire consisting of over 100 songs including Shanties, Cornish folk, 1960s classics, seasonal & sacred music.

 Combining their 4-part harmony with infectious humour the group has earned wide acclaim for their extensive repertoire.
 Wherever they find themselves, Oll an Gwella’s mission is to spread their joy of singing amongst others and everyone is encouraged to participate – from pensioners to young pupils.
 The group’s reputation and popularity has grown steadily with their repertoire.
+Annually the group perform “Songs about the Sea” at both the International Shanty Festival in Falmouth and Newquay Fish Festival; they were asked to sing a programme with a reference to “flight” at a reception to help celebrate 100 years of the RAF; they have been booked to sing a range of mining songs at a reception hosted by ‘Cornish Lithium’ as the extraction industry looks again at possibilities in Cornwall; and separately, booked to sing Cornish Folk songs (with Kernewek) at a reception hosted by Cornwall Council to recognise minority Celtic languages.

 Whilst entertaining for pleasure, they have raised thousands of pounds for local charities and significant donations have been made to “The Cove” Cancer Centre in Truro and to the RNLI.
 Cornwall Blood Bikes (who, in total, have received more than £10,000) are the group’s current charity.